The Very Worst Thing a Christian can Settle for-

 Sigh.

-My friend is content with taking a lesser role at her church.
+This woman is content with taking a lesser role at her church.
 She understands sometimes new leaders take ministries in a different direction.
 However, she didn’t expect to be completely dismissed in such a hurtful manner.
-As her story unfolded it became clear, my friend is likely the victim of a behavior as old as humanity that has become all-too common in church, especially in church leadership: jealousy.
+As her story unfolded it became clear, my friend is likely the victim of something as old as sin itself: jealousy (Genesis 4:1-13).

-The New Testament does not treat jealousy as a personal fault or a spiritual misdemeanor.
-The apostle Paul saw fit to place jealousy in the same class as witchcraft, hatred, selfish ambition, sexual immorality and debauchery (Romans 13:12-13, Galatians 5:19-21).
+The New Testament does not treat jealousy as a personal failing or a spiritual misdemeanor.
+The apostle Paul empowered by the Holy Spirit saw fit to place jealousy in the same class as witchcraft, hatred, selfish ambition, sexual immorality and debauchery (Romans 13:12-13, Galatians 5:19-21).
 At best, the New Testament presents jealousy as an obvious indication of worldliness and spiritual immaturity (1st Corinthians 13:3, James 4:1-3).
 At worst it’s presented as a fast track to spiritual ruin.

 Yikes.